LukePappa/Ourism/final.md

-All misery is self-inflicted.
 One may choose to stop inflicting misery upon themselves, thereby attaining inner peace.